-The majority of us know that we need to set good goals in order to set the tone for the rest of the year.
+The majority of us know that we need to set good sales goals in order to set the tone for the rest of the year.
 I’m not going to spend time telling you that this needs to be done and why it needs to be done - it’s pretty obvious to all of us and there are plenty of resources out there telling you just that.

-The bigger challenges with goals are that we don’t exactly know why these goals are important to us and how to set strong goals, develop a plan to achieve them, and work the plan to get there.
+The bigger challenges with sales goals are that we don’t exactly know why these goals are important to us and how to set strong goals, develop a plan to achieve them, and work the plan to get there.

-The way most companies and people set goals is to say, “We had a strong year last year, so let’s just add on 10% in revenue as the goal for this year since that’s how we’ve done it before and that’ll make everyone happy.”
+The way most companies and people set sales goals is to say, “We had a strong year last year, so let’s just add on 10% in revenue as the goal for this year since that’s how we’ve done it before and that’ll make everyone happy.”
 Or “I should/could do this since I’ve heard other people around me tell me I should/could do this, so that’s what I’ll do.”
 The problem with this is that there are no motivators to drive people to achieve, it’s not clear how it ties to the company or person’s vision for themselves, and it’s easy to fall off from the goal when you start to hit a few bumps in the road - and there will always be bumps in the road.

 It's not just about money!